OrdnanceSurvey/ios-sdk-demo-tilesources/README.md

 Description
 ---

-A sample app using the ordnancesurvey-ios-sdk displaying different tile sources.
+A sample app using the openspace-ios-sdk displaying different tile sources.
 One view uses standard WMTS source while another can combine this alongside an OSTiles package.

-This project includes a small sample OSTiles package containing OV0, OV1 and OV2 products to demonstrate the offline capabilities and potential of the ordnancesurvey-ios-sdk.
+This project includes a small sample OSTiles package containing OV0, OV1 and OV2 products to demonstrate the offline capabilities and potential of the openspace-ios-sdk.